-Continuing Directors for Term Ending upon the 2015 Annual Meeting of Stockholders (Class III)
+Continuing Directors for Term Ending upon the 2018 Annual Meeting of Stockholders (Class III)

-Kevin C. Lavan, 61, has been a director since January 2000.
-Since April 2010, Mr. Lavan has been Senior Vice President, Worldwide Controller of IMG, an international and diversified sports, entertainment and media company.
+Kevin C. Lavan, 63, has been a director since January 2000.
+Since February 2016, Mr. Lavan has been the CFO of Autoclear LLC, a designer, builder and distributor of security systems.
+From January 2015 through February 2016, Mr. Lavan was an independent consultant to the media and entertainment industries.
+Between April 2010 and December 2014, Mr. Lavan was a Senior Vice President, Worldwide Controller of IMG, an international and diversified sports, entertainment and media company.
 From July 2008 to April 2010, Mr. Lavan was Chief Financial Officer of Paradysz Matera Company, Inc., a direct marketing and digital marketing agency.
 From August 2007 until July 2008, Mr. Lavan was an independent consultant.
 From November 2004 until August 2007, Mr. Lavan served advertising agencies affiliated with MDC Partners, Inc. in various capacities.
 Between October 2000 and November 2004, Mr. Lavan served as an independent consultant to marketing services organizations.
-In addition, between January 2001 and September 2002, Mr. Lavan was President and Chief Operating Officer of NowMarketing, Inc., formerly known as Elbit VFlash, Inc. From March 1999 until October 2000, Mr. Lavan was an Executive Vice President of Wunderman, the direct marketing and customer relationship marketing division of Young & Rubicam Inc. From February 1997 to March 1999, Mr. Lavan was Senior Vice President of Finance at Young & Rubicam.
-From 1984 to February 1997, Mr. Lavan held various positions at Viacom Inc., including Controller, and Chief Financial Officer for Viacom's subsidiary, MTV Networks.
+In addition, between January 2001 and September 2002, Mr. Lavan was President and Chief Operating Officer of NowMarketing, Inc., formerly known as Elbit VFlash, Inc. From March 1999 until October 2000, Mr. Lavan was an Executive Vice President of Wunderman, the direct marketing and customer relationship marketing division of Young & Rubicam Inc. From February 1997 to March 1999, Mr. Lavan was Senior Vice President of Financial Officer for Viacom's subsidiary, MTV Networks.
 Mr. Lavan is a Certified Public Accountant.
 Mr. Lavan received a B.S. from Manhattan College.
-The Company believes that Mr. Lavan's financial and business expertise, and his industry knowledge, including his background serving in financial and operational roles at several leading advertising advertising and marketing organizations, qualify and enable him to make a significant and valuable contribution as a director of the Company.
+The Company believes that Mr. Lavan's financial and business expertise, and his industry knowledge, including his background serving in financial and operational roles at several leading advertising and marketing organizations, qualify and enable him to make a significant and valuable contribution as a director of the Company.

-Robert P. LoCascio, 45, has been our Chief Executive Officer and Chairman of our Board of Directors since our inception in November 1995.
+Robert P. LoCascio, 47, has been our Chief Executive Officer and Chairman of our Board of Directors since our inception in November 1995.
 In addition, Mr. LoCascio was our President from November 1995 until January 2001.
 Mr. LoCascio founded our Company as Sybarite Interactive Inc., which developed a community-based web software platform known as TOWN.
 Before founding Sybarite Interactive, through November 1995, Mr. LoCascio was the founder and Chief Executive Officer of Sybarite Media Inc. (known as IKON), a developer of interactive public kiosks that integrated interactive video features with advertising and commerce capabilities.
 Mr. LoCascio was named a New York City Ernst & Young Entrepreneur of the Year finalist in 2001 and 2008.
+Mr. LoCascio is the winner of the 2015 Smart CEO Circle of Excellence Award.
 Mr. LoCascio received a B.B.A. from Loyola College.
 In addition to his service as the Company's Chief Executive Officer, the Company believes that Mr. LoCascio's business and technology industry experience, vision for innovation, and deep institutional knowledge of the Company, qualify and enable him to make a significant and valuable contribution as a director of the Company.